CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 save article

-The first smile, the first step, the first word: Most parents remember exactly when their baby accomplished these big goals.
-But before baby reaches each one, you’re probably eager to know when to be on the lookout for important baby milestones, camera at the ready.
+Whether it’s baby’s first smile, first step or first word, it’s always special to watch your little one learn new skills.
+Before baby reaches each one, you’re probably eager to know when to be on the lookout for important baby milestones, camera at the ready.

-While it’s helpful to understand how baby development generally unfolds, you shouldn’t feel like you have to obsessively monitor your child’s progress against a developmental milestones chart.
+While it’s helpful to understand how baby development generally unfolds, you shouldn’t feel like you have to obsessively monitor your child’s progress against a baby milestones chart.
 As long as you’re keeping up with baby’s well visits, their doctor will keep track for you.
-“Pediatricians will ask parents questions about their child’s development at each well visit and look for certain developmental [concerns],” says Karen Fratantoni, MD, MPH, a medical officer with the US Food and Drug Administration (FDA) in Maryland.
+“Pediatricians will ask parents questions about their child’s development at each well visit and look for certain developmental [concerns],” says Karen Fratantoni, MD, MPH, a pediatrician at Children’s National Hospital in Washington, DC.

-The below baby milestones chart gives you an overview of what your child’s behavior may be like at each age—and when you can expect to check the big developmental milestones for babies off the list.
-But of course, remember every child is different and will hit their picture-worthy milestones at their own pace.
+Looking to track baby milestones by month?
+The below month-by-month infant milestones chart gives you an overview of what your child’s behavior may be like at each age—and when you can expect to check the big developmental milestones for babies off the list.

 Related Video

 Believe it or not, babies learn lots of skills in utero that they’ll show you after birth.
-Most of these newborn milestones help baby adapt to and thrive outside of the comfort of the womb, the AAP notes.
+Most of these newborn milestones help baby adapt to and thrive outside of the comfort of the womb, notes the American Academy of Pediatrics (AAP).

 • Exhibits rooting and sucking reflex, which help baby feed